Hyperkit-Labs/.github/profile/README.md

 ### Key Features

 - **Multi‑Chain SDK**: Unified toolkit for Ethereum, Hyperion, Metis, Mantle, Solana, and Sui, with seamless deployment, contract management, and cross‑chain bridging.
-- **AI‑Native Automation**: HyperAgent orchestrates the entire smart contract lifecycle—from natural language prompts to audited, deployed contracts—with built‑in LLM support for planning, codegen, and testing.
+- **AI‑Native Automation**: HyperAgent orchestrates the entire smart contract lifecycle from natural language prompts to audited, deployed contracts with built‑in LLM support for planning, codegen, and testing.
 - **Developer Experience**: CLI, React component library, and opinionated templates for fast onboarding and prototyping.

 ### Getting Started